 The partnership has now developed from what was initially a possibility for students to do their final year in the UK, to Wittenborg fully offering dual-taught Master of Science programmes in Apeldoorn, and developing joint research projects with its counterparts in the UK.

-MSc modules are all jointly taught by lecturers from Wittenborg University and the University of Brighton, using the same British curriculum and standards.
+MSc modules are all jointly taught by lecturers from WUAS and the University of Brighton, using the same British curriculum and standards.

 What were graduates’ impression of the programme?